pob220/OpenCPN-weather-routing/README.md

 # SuperCPN

 SuperCPN is a pop220 & Peaks2000 fork of OpenCPN focused on a cleaner helm UI and a tighter weather, current, and routing workflow.
-It keeps OpenCPN plugin compatibility where practical, while separating the visible app identity, commands, desktop metadata, data directories, and configuration paths from OpenCPN.
+It kehttps://github.com/pob220/SuperCPN/pulseeps OpenCPN plugin compatibility where practical, while separating the visible app identity, commands, desktop metadata, data directories, and configuration paths from OpenCPN.